Dog travel passport scheme.

 Your pet needs to have had a rabies vaccination, after the microchip has been inserted.

-You should also have checked with the company you're travelling with that they accept animals on the route you're intending to take.
+You should also have checked with the company you're traveling with that they accept animals on the route you're intending to take.

 Got those things in order?
 Great - now you can proceed to the documentation stage.

-Are you a pet owner wanting to bring your dogs from the UK and worried what will happen when Britain leaves the EU?
+Are you a pet owner wanting to bring your dogs from the UK and worried what will happen after Brexit?

 The fact is that, at the present time, no-one knows.
 It is on the agenda for discussion and it's thought that it's unlikely to change anything, as the UK was the main instigator of the Pet Passport Scheme.